-Menopause is something you associate with being older.
+Menopause is something you associate with being older mostly between the ages of 45 – 55.
 But, not always.
-Some people go through it much earlier.
-In the UK, the youngest person to go through naturally was just 11 years old.
+Some people go through it much earlier and medically speaking, it is called premature menopause.
+In the UK, the youngest person to go through it naturally, due to a disease called premature ovarian failure, was just 11 years old.
+READ HERE

 Why might you have to have the operation?